askmike/gekko/docs/internals/events.md

 ## List of events emitted by standard plugins

-- [candle](#candle-event): Every time Gekko calculas a new one minute candle from the market.
+- [candle](#candle-event): Every time Gekko calculates a new one minute candle from the market.
 - [stratWarmupCompleted](#stratWarmupCompleted-event): When the strategy is done warming up.
 - [advice](#advice-event): Every time the trading strategy is fed a new candle.
 - [stratUpdate](#stratUpdate-event): Every time the strategy has processed a new strat candle.
 - [stratNotification](#stratNotification-event): Every time the strategy emit new strategy notification.
 - [tradeInitiated](#tradeInitiated-event): Every time a trading plugin (either the live trader or the paper trader) is going to start a new trade (buy or sell).
 - [tradeCompleted](#tradeCompleted-event): Every time a trading plugin (either the live trader or the paper trader) has completed a trade.
-- [tradeAborted](#tradeAborted-event): Every time a trading plugin (either the live trader or the paper trader) has NOT acted on new advice (due to unsufficiant funds or a similar reason).
+- [tradeAborted](#tradeAborted-event): Every time a trading plugin (either the live trader or the paper trader) has NOT acted on new advice (due to insufficient funds or a similar reason). trader) has NOT acted on new advice (due to unsufficiant funds or a similar reason).
 - [tradeErrored](#tradeErrored-event): Every time the live trader was unable to execute an initialized.
 - [tradeCancelled](#tradeCancelled-event): Every time the live trader cancelled a not yet executed trade.